House of Black: All Elite Wrestling (2022–present)

+House of Black (2022–2024)

 Malakai Black made his All Elite Wrestling debut on the 7 July 2021 episode of Dynamite, attacking Arn Anderson and Cody Rhodes with the Black Mass.
 In early 2022, Black began a feud with The Varsity Blonds (Brian Pillman Jr. and Griff Garrison) and Death Triangle (Pac and Penta El Zero Miedo).
 On the January 12, 2022 episode of Dynamite, Brody King made his AEW debut, thus continuing their team "Kings of the Black Throne" and subsequently forming the stable the House of Black.
 On the 23 February 2022 edition of Dynamite, Buddy Matthews made his debut as the third man for the "House of Black".
 The trio would defeat Death Triangle and Erick Redbeard at the Revolution buy-in show.

-On April 8, 2022, Black spat black mist in the eyes of Julia Hart, causing her to later resort to wearing an eye patch, and showing signs of opposition to The Varsity Blondes.
+On the December 8, 2021 edition of Dynamite, Black spat black mist in the eyes of Julia Hart, causing her to later resort to wearing an eye patch, and showing signs of opposition to The Varsity Blondes.
 At Double Or Nothing, The House of Black faced Death Triangle.
 During the match, Hart sprayed PAC with black mist and officially joined the stable.

-At AEW x NJPW: Forbidden Door on June 26, Black was involved in a Four-way match in which he sprayed Miro with black mist, beginning a feud.
+At AEW x NJPW: Forbidden Door on June 26, Black was involved in a four-way match in which he sprayed Miro with black mist, beginning a feud.
 Brody King had also begun feuding with Darby Allin, with King losing a Coffin match against Allin on 10 August.
-This culminated in a Six-man tag team match at All Out on September 4 where Darby Allin, Sting, and Miro defeated House of Black.
+This culminated in a six-man tag team match at All Out on September 4 where Darby Allin, Sting, and Miro defeated House of Black.